 - Form 410 from Secretary of State’s Office to secure Campaign ID number

 - Treasurer trusted to handle money and relevant FPPC filings

-- Calendar with key dates and deadlines (see below)
+- Calendar with key dates and deadlines (see links below)

 - Positive attitude

 - Check your personal voter registration status – be certain it accurately reflects your current party affiliation, spelling of your name, home address, etc.